detectivevoke/gen-discord-bot/README.md

-# gen-discord-bot
+# Discord Gen Bot - Coded by myself <3
-This Discord Bot is like a well known Gen Bot - You are able to add your own accounts, into your own database.
+This bot uses Guild ID to create databases.
+Works best hosted.
+Credits to me, took a couple days to create.